In New Book, Retired Pope Benedict Breaks Silence To Speak Out On Priestly Celibacy

 Even so, this is not the first time that Benedict has contradicted the more liberal-minded Francis by commenting from his position of retirement on current issues in the church.
 In a 6,000-word essay released last April, the pope emeritus blamed the church's sex abuse scandal on the secularization of the West, the sexual revolution of the 1960s and more generally, "the absence of God."

-Massimo Faggioli, a noted historian and theologian at Villanova University, told the National Catholic Register that Benedict's decision to write the book was a "serious breach."
+Massimo Faggioli, a noted historian and theologian at Villanova University, told the National Catholic Reporter that Benedict's decision to write the book was a "serious breach."

 "It interferes with a synodal process that is still unfolding after the Amazon synod ... and threatens to limit the freedom of the one pope," Faggioli said.